 I admit to being turned off by The Watch from about the point of reading that the film was about the hijinks of a neighbourhood watch group.
 My limited experience with neighbourhood watch groups has put them in my avoid category they seem run by people obsessed with driving out any force that might threaten property prices, while others seemed obsessed with a perceived threat of crime that is way out of proportion to actual reported crime statistics in the area, and the groups seem to share a preponderance for instant racial profiling that would be not out of place amid white law enforcement officials of the deep south before the Civil Rights era.
 As the Trayvon Martin case demonstrates, the insanity of arming such groups amounts to sanctioned vigilante squads of untrained law enforcement officials.

 The Watch comes from the pen of Seth Rogen (and his regular co-writer Evan Goldberg).
 While Rogen has charted out an amiable presence as an actor, his ability as a scriptwriter is a divided proposition.
 He did deliver scripts for comedy hits like Superbad (2007) and Pineapple Express (2008), as well as was writer for the Da Ali G Show (2000-4); on the other hand, he also has to do a good deal to earn forgiveness for turning The Green Hornet (2011) into a bad frat boy joke.
-Certainly, he and collaborative oartner Evan Goldberg did exceptionally well subsequently with his directorial debut This is The End (2013), the animated Sausage Party (2016) and the comic-book adapted tv series Preacher (2016 ).
+Certainly, he and collaborative oartner Evan Goldberg did exceptionally well subsequently with his directorial debut This is The End (2013) and went on to the animated Sausage Party (2016) and produced the comic-book adapted tv series Preacher (2016 ) and the time travel comedy Future Man(2017 ).
 Director Akiva Schaffer inherited the script from others and comes to it from a background as a writer/director on Saturday Night Live (1975 ) and one previous film with Hot Rod (2007).
 The film is produced by Shawn Levy, director of Cheaper By the Dozen (2003), Night at the Museum (2006) and sequels, The Pink Panther (2006) and Real Steel (2011).

 The Watch emerges along the lines of a Ghostbusters (1984) crossbred with The Burbs (1989) and with a few Men in Black (1997) pop-up aliens added to the mix.
 It is maybe what you would expect if an American studio attempted a remake of Attack the Block (2011) the gangbanger kids would go instantly and the rest of the show would be whitewashed but for some token African-American faces, while the politics would swing from petty criminals as heroes in the hood to middle-class vigilantes defending their homes as soon as the focus group results got in.
 Given the names involved and the lightweight premise, The Watch emerges as somewhat better than what I was expecting it to.
 With Seth Rogen and Evan Goldberg on script, the humour is frequently adult and frat boy in nature a typical joke is that the means of defeating the aliens is by shooting their dicks because that is where their brains are.
 There is a belaboured and entirely predictable gag about their suspecting neighbour Billy Crudup is an alien only to find that he is hosting a neighbourhood swingers group in his house (where director Akiva Schaffer can be spotted as one of the guys engaged in a circle jerk).
 As science-fiction, the comedic run of body snatchers themes barely registers and little thought has gone into it the surprise twist regarding one of the characters and their subsequent reversal of sympathies comes astonishingly casually.
 Not to mention the film is often an opportunity for some blatant product placements for Tide, a major plug for the Costco chain being wound in as part of the plot, even a pitch for Alvin the Chipmunks: Chipwrecked (2011), which comes out on dvd just as The Watch is released.